tozny/tozny-vue-auth-example/README.md

 # Vue.js App with TozId Authentication

 This example shows how to create a Vue.js application that uses Tozny's SDK to authenticate and enable end to end encryption in your application.
+This is an example application and should not used as is for production purposes.

 Please read [the full guide](https://developers.tozny.com/tozid/guides/vue-with-tozid) to get a step by step walkthrough of how this application works.